EnviroDIY/Arduino-SDI-12/docs/SupportedBoardsAndTimers.md

 With the clocks not perfectly aligned, we can't know exactly the time that a bit started or ended, just the time of the last readable tick.
 This means we need to do some averaging and "fudging" to align the two.

-@See @page rx_page for more information on how a character is created.
+@see rx_page for more information on how a character is created.

+## SDI-12 Timing Rules

 SDI-12 Communicates at 1200 baud (bits/s) and sends each character using 10 bits (7E1).